Russia to launch pilot project to block fake websites that steal passwords and personal data

 The system will operate in "test" mode until March 1, 2026

 A pilot project is starting to quickly detect and block fraudulent websites and applications that steal the personal and financial data of Russians.
-This was announced by the Department for Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of the Russian Federation.
+This was warned by the Department for the Organization of Combating Illegal Use of Information and Communication Technologies of the Ministry of Internal Affairs of the Russian Federation.

 An important pilot project starts today: a new system for instantly identifying and blocking fake websites and applications that steal logins, passwords, and personal and payment data of citizens.